Wave of Styrofoam from 2011 tsunami threatens Alaska environment

 Cleanup crews have spotted foam bits in scat from bears and other animals, he said.
 "The question is, are animals metabolizing that or is it breaking down and being released into the environment?"

-Pallister's group worked from May to October to clean up about 300 miles (483 km) of beaches in outlying coastal areas.
+Pallister's group worked from May to October to clean up about 300 miles of beaches in outlying coastal areas.
 Other groups conducted more short-term cleanup projects.

 Already, Gulf of Alaska Keeper is preparing for next summer's cleanup.
 "It's a pretty amazing sight when you go out to the coast and see nothing but Styrofoam as far as you can see," he said.